dsebastien/midnightLightV2/README.md

 * run `$ gulp` to build the app
 * take a look at COMMANDS.md in the project for more commands you can use

+## Developping/Running on Docker
+If you're familiar with Docker then you can easily run the development or production version of this application in a Docker container.
+* install Docker (or Boot2Docker if you're on Windows)
+* for the production version, run ./runOnDocker.sh
+* for the development version, run ./ronDevOnDocker.sh

 ## Dependencies
 * apache-server-configs: base Apache HTTP Server config (allows/configures CORS, adds the X-UA-Compatible header, defines all media types correctly such as SVG, ...): https://www.npmjs.com/package/apache-server-configs
 * browser-sync: live CSS reload & browser syncing: https://www.npmjs.com/package/browser-sync